rackerlabs/auter/HACKING.md

-auter --help            # shows help message auter --version         # prints "auter VERSIONNUMBER" man auter               # check the contents of the man page reflect the relevant changes
+auter --help            # shows help message auter --version         # prints "auter VERSIONNUMBER" man auter               # check the contents of the man page reflect the relevant changes man auter.conf		# if relevant, check the contents of the man page reflect the changes
 ```

 If you don't have any updates available, try downgrade a package.
 Normally openssl has multiple versions available.
 If multiple packages are not available in the base repo try enable one of the archive/vault repos: